Table of Contents Show

 The Fair Housing Act makes it illegal for any building to have rules that discriminate against you or your kids.
 But buildings can still have laws that will impact those with families.
 Most of these are public safety (not leaving strollers, bicycles, or tricycle’s in the hallways) or supervision (requiring any child under 12 to be supervised by an adult).
 However, some rules can be outright discriminatory, usually through poor wording choices.
 Know your rights and check this booklet by the National Multifamily Housing Council on the types of rules you might encounter.

 What school zone are you inWhat school zone are you in

 While there are options for non-zoned schools, you can still face tough choices depending on the local school.
 It’s worth putting some time into this and enquiring about the quality of the local school.
 Do parents like it?
 Do they allow their kids to walk home after school?
 Are there any parks nearby where your children can play?
-Your chosen school zone can mean all the difference between your child going to a great school or one well below the average.
+Your chosen school zone can mean the difference between your child attending a great school or one well below the average.

 Does the building have children close to your child’s age?Does the building have children close to your child’s age?

 Knowing that the building houses other families with young children can be a source of encouragement.
-It doesn’t just give you a neighbor you can bond with but also a playmate for your child.
+It doesn’t just give you a neighbor you can bond with and a playmate for your child.
 Not to mention a potential babysitter when the need arises.